 Before approving exam scripts, Academic Heads must ensure that the design and format maximises assessment security and deters academic misconduct.

-For examination papers in MCQ format, this might include the preparation of a question set, and the randomisation of the order of questions to the various candidates, along with the randomisation of the MCQ options.
+For examination papers in MCQ format, this might include the randomisation of the MCQ options.
+Note: the Exams Office does not permit the randomsiation of the order of questions for summative assessment.

 Exam scripts must be submitted to the Examinations Office for approval.

 - Students with special requirements should be advised to contact the Examinations Office to discuss options for assistance with online examinations.

 - Where students are required to sit on-campus exams, candidates with temporary or permanent disabilities, or conditions that affect their ability to sit exams under the prescribed onsite conditions, may also apply for special conditions through the Examinations Office.